GIVT: Generative Infinite-Vocabulary Transformers: Conclusion

 \section{Conclusion}

-In this paper, we proposed two small modifications to standard transformer decoder-only models to make them suitable to generating real-valued vectors.
+In this paper, we proposed simple modifications to standard transformer decoder-only models enabling them to generating real-valued vectors.
 To our knowledge, this is the first decoder-only model amenable to generating sequences of real-valued vectors.
 In the context of image generation with VQ-GAN or Mask-GIT, this side-steps training difficulties such as low codebook usage in VQ-VAEs and corresponding mitigations like entropy losses or codebook-splitting algorithms, by enabling the use of standard VAEs which are much easier to train.
 Furthermore, our method avoids large embedding matrices because the feature representations can directly be consumed and predicted by our GIVT model.
-Surprisingly, our simple, quantization-free approach outperforms its VQ-based equivalent when using causal transformers for class-conditional image generation, and obtains strong performance in dense prediction tasks when applied to UViM.
+Our simple, quantization-free approach outperforms its VQ-based counterparts in class-conditional image generation and image representation learning, often by significant margins.
+GIVT also obtains strong performance in dense prediction tasks when applied to UViM.
 We hope that future work explores applications of GIVT to other modalities such as audio and time-series modeling.